ModelOriented/vivo/README.md

 Intuition
 ---------

-Ceteris Paribus is a latin pharse meaning „other things held constant” or  „all else unchanged”.
-Ceteris Paribus Plots shows how the model response depends on changes in a single input variable, keeping all other variables unchanged.
-They are working for any Machine Learning model and allow for model comparisons to better understend how a black model is worinkg.
+Ceteris Paribus is a latin phrase meaning „other things held constant” or  „all else unchanged”.
+Ceteris Paribus Plots show how the model response depends on changes in a single input variable, keeping all other variables unchanged.
+They work for any Machine Learning model and allow for model comparisons to better understand how a black model works.

 The measure is based on Ceteris Paribus profiles oscillations.
 In particular, the larger influence of an explanatory variable on prediction at a particular instance, the larger the deviation along the corresponding Ceteris Paribus profile.
 For a variable that exercises little or no influence on model prediction, the profile will be flat or will barely change.

-Let consider a example
+Let consider an example

 #### 1 Dataset